 - when a user has given consent;

-- when necessary for the performance of a contract to which the user is party;
+- when necessary for the performance of a contract to which the user is a party;

 - processing is necessary for compliance with our legal obligations;

-- processing is necessary in order to protect the vital interests of our users or of another natural person.
+- processing is necessary to protect the vital interests of our users or of another natural person.